 XP practices

-Get started with extreme programming
+Get started with the XP methodology

-1. If the project is concurrent middleware development.
+- The project is concurrent middleware development.
 Too many usage scenarios doesn’t work with XP, and reliable unit testing is impossible.

-2. If the project is OS Kernel and device drivers.
+- The project is OS Kernel and device drivers.

-3. If change is too costly or if you must closely monitor change to preserve safety.
+- Change is too costly or if you must closely monitor change to preserve safety.

 For more specifics, refer to this article.